tink-ab/tink-link-ios/USAGE.md

 ```

 ### Creating temporary users

-Currently, only Enterprise customers that can create permanent users are able to use Tink Link.
+Temporary users are not currently supported in Tink Link, hence Tink Link can only be used by Enterprise customers that are able to create permanent users.

-## How to list and select providers
+## Selecting providers

-### Listing and responding to changes
+### Listing providers

-As mentioned at the first section, before fetching providers, you need to have a permanent user via Tink Link first, then use it to fetch the providers.
-Here's how you can list all providers with a `UITableViewController` subclass.
+To be able to fetch providers, you will first need to have an authenticated user in Tink Link.
+Here is an example how to list all providers with a `UITableViewController` subclass.

 ```swift
 class ProviderListViewController: UITableViewController {
     private var providerContext: ProviderContext?
     private let userContext = UserContext()

     private var financialInstitutionGroupNodes: [ProviderTree.FinancialInstitutionGroupNode] = []

     override func viewDidLoad() {
         super.viewDidLoad()
         tableView.register(UITableViewCell.self, forCellReuseIdentifier: "Cell")

         userContext.authenticateUser(accessToken: <#Access Token#>, completion: { result in do {
                 let user = try result.get()